meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 Partner accounts can access tenant usage reports for all their assigned meshCustomers in the Administration Area via "Platforms" -> "Usage Reports".

-Note that Azure and GCP do not provide unit costs in their usage and billing data.
+Note that unit costs for Azure and GCP services are not supported.
-Because of this, the unit costs are not available in the Tenant Usage Reports for those platforms.
+Therefore, the unit costs are not available in the Tenant Usage Reports for those platforms.

 ### Chargeback Statements